INVESTIGATING MUSEUM COLLECTIONS: A COMBINATION OF DIGITAL AND TECHNICAL ART HISTORY

 There are no specific requirements.
 However, a basic knowledge of 20th to 21st century arts is preferable.

 The course explores the theme of the digital museum from the first photographic formulas developed by art critics and historians at the beginning of the twentieth century, to its incorporation into studies of visual culture and digital art history, and more generally into digital resources useful for the study of art history and cultural heritage.
 Starting from the analysis of individual case studies, virtual platforms and digital environments developed by major national and international museums and cultural sites will be presented.
-The focus will be on the digital strategies, languages, and open-access policies that the different institutions have in place in order to encourage user participation.
+The focus will be on the digital strategies, languages, and open-access policies that the different institutions have in place to encourage user participation.
 The museum will be presented as a workshop for the education of cultural heritage, for the knowledge of its collections through the promotion of knowledge, and for the creation of new content.

 The aim of the lectures, which complement the study of bibliographic texts, is to provide useful tools for recognising these resources as a means of communicating, sharing, and interpreting cultural heritage.
 They will then identify the characteristics that are essential for the design of digital cultural platforms in terms of innovation and research.